eduardoperrino/spring-boot-protobuff/README.md

-# spring-boot-protobuff
+# Spring Boot Protobuff
-Proof of concept to show the uses of Google Protobuff with Spring Boot
+Proof of concept to show the use of Google Protobuff inside a Spring Boot Application.
+Not for real uses only with demostration purposes.